SIT30616 Certificate III in Hospitality

 Please contact email@example.com for a detailed ”Training & Assessment Strategy” document.

-Students entering SIT30616 Certificate III in Hospitality must meet the following entry
+Students enrolling into SIT30616 Certificate III in Hospitality must meet the following entry requirements:

-- Submit copy of Australian Year 11 / 12 or equivalent qualification or AQF
+- Submit a copy of minimum Year 12 or equivalent qualification or AQF Certificate III / IV or higher.

-have to successfully complete a Language, Literacy & Numeracy (LLN) test
+- Successfully complete a Language, Literacy & Numeracy test (LLN) & Pre-training review (PTR) process

-- Student with specific personal / religious beliefs in terms of food products may need to consider their enrolment.
+- Students with specific personal/religious beliefs/food or other allergies in terms of food products may need to consider their enrolment.

 The Certificate III qualification provides for employment in the following roles: